8 of Adelaide City’s Free Attractions

 Hours

-Adelaide is known as the city of churches, and there are many to explore as well as the above attractions.
+Adelaide is known as the city of churches, and there are many to explore in addition to the above attractions.

 While you are here, there are many more things to do in and out of the city.
-Visit the Pandas at Adelaide Zoo, located behind the Botanic Gardens, explore the Adelaide Oval and Old Adelaide Gaol or take guided tours of the city.
-There are also wine regions to check out.
+Visit the Pandas at Adelaide Zoo, located behind the Botanic Gardens, explore the Adelaide Oval and Old Adelaide Gaol or take guided city tours.
+There are also wine regions to check out outside the city.

 728*90